 A Revolut business account is available for those needing a domestic card with competitive international card acceptance fees.
-This is useful for small business owners that want to accept a credit card payment with minimal risk.
+This is useful for small business owners who want to accept credit card payments with minimal risk.

-If you need to receive your payments in a single account, you may be interested in Payoneer.
+You may be interested in Payoneer if you need to receive your payments in a single account.
 This payment app allows the user to receive payments and process online transactions in their Payoneer account.
 All you need to get started is a valid email address when you sign up for the app.

-Comparing Payoneer to other payment app solutions like PayPal is natural.
+Comparing Payoneer to other payment app solutions and money transfer apps like PayPal is natural.
 But they are quite different, and the aforementioned features set Payoneer apart from most of the competition.

-If you open a Payoneer account, you can easily send funds to another account.
+If you open a Payoneer account, you can easily transfer cash to another account.
 This is a useful feature if you need a simple way to send money to family or friends.

-Xoom is one of the more popular payment apps in the U.S. and it offers services to more than 40 million global users too.
-This is an excellent platform for users that need to send or receive money and pay their bills online with excellent security.
-The app offers 24/7 customer support, and it’s powered by the company that started PayPal.
+Xoom is one of the more popular payment apps in the U.S. and it offers services to more than 40 million global users, too.
+This is an excellent platform for users who need to send or receive money and pay their bills online with excellent security.
+This Cash App option offers 24/7 customer support, and it’s powered by the company that started PayPal.